liam-mitchell/inne/README.md

 inne++ will display the total number of level and episode high scores for the specified user, broken down by rank, and also a histogram of the player's scores.

-If a username isn't specified, inne++ will use the one the user specified earlier with the 'my name is' command.
+If a username isn't specified, inne++ will use the one you specified earlier with the 'my name is' command.

 ### Display your most improvable scores
 - *worst for \<username\>*